shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 File `extension.json` was modified.
 ```

-This created a `List` screen in `app/screens/List.js` file.
+The previous command created a `List` screen in `app/screens/List.js` file.
 Any time you make a new screen it'll be a simple _Hello World_ screen.
 To fit the app, let's change the screen so it says `Let's eat!` instead of `Hello World!`:

 ```JavaScript{5}
 #file: app/screens/List.js